The Workforce Innovation and Opportunity Act

 - Accessibility for Individuals with Disabilities

-The Greater Raritan Workforce Development Board selects the area’s One-Stop Operator and the Career Training Services provider through a competitive process in accordance with the Uniform Guidance, WIOA and its implementing regulations, and Local procurement laws and regulations.
+The GRWDB selects the area’s One-Stop Operator, the Career Training Services provider as well as Youth and WorkFirst New Jersey service providers through a competitive process in accordance with the Uniform Guidance, WIOA and its implementing regulations, and local procurement laws and regulations.

-Read Program Year 2023 reports: July 2023,
+Read Program Year 2025 reports: July 2025; August 2025; September 2025; October 2025;

 Read Program Year 2022 reports: July 2022, August 2022, September 2022, October 2022, November 2022, December 2022, January 2023, February 2023, March 2023; April 2023; May 2023; June 2023